-The loss, temporary loss, or transition of a member of our senior management team or other key employee may adversely affect our business.
+Our Chief Financial Officer has also been appointed as interim President while we search for a new President or Chief Executive Officer.
+The loss, temporary loss, or transition of members of our senior management team or any other key employees may adversely affect our business.

-During the past 18 months, we have experienced significant turnover among our senior executives, and currently have only two executive officers, one of whom is currently on medical leave.
+During the past 18 months, we have experienced significant turnover among our senior executives, and currently have only one executive officer.
+Dr. Cyrus Arman, who was our President beginning on July 9, 2022, was appointed as the Company's Senior Vice President, Business Operations, a part time, nonexecutive position, by the Board effective July 7, 2023, following a medical leave of absence that began on May 18, 2023.
+Antonio Migliarese, our Chief Financial Officer, has been appointed as interim President beginning May 18, 2023.
+The Board has commenced a search for a new President or Chief Executive Officer.
 If we are successful in recruiting one or more individuals to executive positions, the complexity inherent in integrating a new key member of the senior management team with existing senior management may limit the effectiveness of any such successor or otherwise adversely affect our business.
 Leadership transitions and any disruptions that result are inherently difficult to manage and may cause uncertainty or a disruption to our business or increase the likelihood of turnover of other key officers and employees.
 Further, we may incur significant expenses related to any executive transition costs.
 Finding suitable replacements for senior management and other key employees can be difficult, and there is no assurance we will be successful in attracting or retaining qualified personnel.